lrc-se/bth-ramverk2/README.md

 __Start the server:__

-`npm start`
+    $ npm start

+*__NOTE:__ This command will only start the Express server, not the MongoDB instance (see below).*

 Set the environment variable `DBWEBB_PORT` to the port the server should listen on (defaults to 1337).
+To see the resulting website in action, browse to the server's address including the aforementioned port (typically *http://localhost:1337*).

 After stopping the server with Ctrl+C under Cygwin the Node process remains running in memory, blocking the chosen port.
 A batch file is provided to facilitate restarting the server after this has happened:

-`./restart.bat`
+    $ ./restart.bat

-The command `npm stop` will simply kill the errant Node processes, without restarting the server.
+The command `npm stop` will simply kill the errant Node processes, without restarting the server (also Cygwin-only).

 __Run MongoDB using Docker:__

-`docker-compose up mongodb`
+    $ docker-compose up mongodb

-This starts the MongoDB container in the foreground, allowing log messages to be seen, accepting connections on port 27017.
+This starts a MongoDB container in the foreground, allowing log messages to be seen, accepting connections on port 27017.
 Use the environment variable `DBWEBB_DSN` to change the connection string the Express server uses to talk to the MongoDB instance.

-`docker-compose up -d`
+__Start the server with MongoDB using Docker:__

+    $ docker-compose up -d

+*or*

+    $ npm run start-docker

 This starts both the Express server and the MongoDB server in separate containers in the background, using default configurations.
-Stop all running containers with `docker-compose down`.
+Stop all running containers with `docker-compose down` or `npm run stop-docker`.

 The old containers with different versions of Node have been moved to the file *docker-compose-old.yml*.